insure logo

 • Property damage liability

-These limits are just the minimum required by law-many drivers opt for higher coverage to ensure better financial protection after an accident.
-Driving without the required coverage in Oklahoma can result in fines, license suspension or vehicle impoundment.
+These limits are the bare minimum – many drivers choose higher coverage to better protect themselves financially after an accident.
+Not carrying the required coverage in Oklahoma can lead to fines, license suspension and even vehicle impoundment.

 Auto insurance premiums vary significantly from city to city, so drivers need to be sure they’re getting the best deal.
 Insure.com has done the research for you.
 Get more information on auto insurance rates by city below.